rajendra627/k8s-bootcamp/todo-app/manual-k8s-deploy/README.md

 kubectl create --namespace=$todoapp_namespace -f todo-app.yaml
 ```

-## Why this approach is not very practical
+## Why this approach is not very practical ##

-This approach makes installing the application in different environments, with different docker repositories and a very complex process, as you can see from the multiple commands we had to issue, on top of that any error will require almost a surgical approach to remove the created resources and changes to the configuration require environment settings etc.
+This approach makes installing the application in different environments, with different docker repositories and a very complex process.
+You have to execute multiple commands, many of them similar, there is configuration that is defined in different files but have the same values.
+Hence, maintaining this deployment will be error prone and with more pods, services and deployments, the complexity will rapidly increase.

 Tools such as Helm help manage this complexity.
 See an example of deploying the same application using Helm in [../../helm/architech](../../helm/architech)